Following is the process by which courses are officially designated as fulfilling core learning outcomes requirements in the core curriculum.

 Application Submission and Deadlines

 The committee of the core accepts department-approved applications at any time throughout the academic year, but does not guarantee the review of applications for a particular meeting if they are received less than one week before the scheduled meeting time.
-Spring 2017 meeting dates:
+Please check back for a full list of Fall 2017 meeting dates.

 Please submit one digital copy and one printed copy with signature of department chair of each application to Jane Vendituoli, Faculty Assistant for the Core Curriculum.